 Allswell Luxe Construction

-- Allswell has a woven fabric cover intended to have cooling qualities.
-It is also quilted with memory foam.
+- Allswell has a woven fabric cover intended to have cooling qualities that is also quilted with memory foam.

 - The second layer is 1″ of a firm, springy AirFoam material.